mithunkumarc/revision/java/polymorphism.md

       private > default > protected > public

 3. final methods cannot be overidden

+          final method can be inherited but cannot be overridded

-4. should be having same parameter/argument list
+5. should be having same parameter/argument list

         class Animal {
           public void eat(String name, int age) {